OakWood sues Better Business Bureau

 OakWood Designers & Builders, Ottawa’s only contractor to measure up to the stringent standards established by Canada’s superstar Mike Holmes, had its status unexpectedly revoked by the BBB in May of 2017.
 Repeated efforts by OakWood, which previously enjoyed an unblemished A+ rating and no valid complaints and over 60 years of business, have fallen on deaf ears by the BBB.

-Sadly, this situation has been quickly exploited and misrepresented by several competitors who have tried to use this to their advantage, even the large west end competitor that abused the situation with the BBB.
+Sadly, OakWood loyal customers have disclosed this situation is being misrepresented by competitors who have tried to use this to their advantage, even the large west end competitor.
 “We consider the reputation of our company to be sacrosanct,” comments John Liptak, President and Owner of OakWood.
 “For six decades we have worked very hard, often with the BBB, to raise the bar in the construction and renovation industry,” he adds.

 John Liptak also says OakWood has previously recommended to all potential clients that as part of their due diligence for choosing a trustworthy business, they check a potential Renovator’s status with the BBB.
 “Until recently, we prominently featured the BBB visibly in all our marketing literature,” he laments.
 Ironically, OakWood is the only Ottawa company to have been honoured with the BBB’s coveted Torch Award for Marketplace Trust – not once, but twice – and has been a finalist four times.
 “These awards are a matter of record.” says Liptak.

 Despite this impeccable track record with the BBB, OakWood now finds itself in the uncomfortable but necessary position of having to take legal action to protect the company’s reputation and confidential information, which is second to none in this City.
 OakWood is the gold standard in Ottawa renovations and custom homes and has won most of the top awards in the industry.
-The basis of OakWood’s grievance with the BBB is the following;
+OakWood’s legal claim against the BBB includes the following;

 - The BBB divulged and emailed sensitive process and confidential information about OakWood to the owner of a direct renovation competitor.